 Learn that the Power button has many possible states, and is controlled both in the BIOS and in Windows control panel power settings.

-Symptoms: (based on all senses, sight , sounds, and felt, felt means at the least feeling fans blow air, and even the power button might be dead)
+Symptoms: (based on all senses, sight , sounds, and felt, felt means at the least feeling fans blow air out its exit port, and even the power button might be dead)

 This list has proper order. (the first goal is getting any life at all to the LCD screen, anything at all is good, not 100% dead is a good thing)

 Do the LONG RESET first !

-If fans blow ok and no beeps and the CD/DVD tray ejects (the button works on the try) then do step 6 next below for a dead LCD. (no beeps means no POST errors of any kind, seen or heard)!
+If fans blow good and no beeps heard and the CD/DVD tray ejects (the button works on the try) then do step 6 next below for a dead LCD.

 Going deeper into the story and testing.